luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-AI_DataGenerator/README.md

-# How to create a DataGenerator with a C# Console application invoking OpenAI API
+# How to create a DataGenerator C# Console App for invoking OpenAI(ChatGPT) or Azure OpenAI with Microsoft.Extensions.AI

 This sample is based on the github repo: https://github.com/dotnet/eShopSupport